 Most of my clients, wonderful human beings with great ideas and unlimited enthusiasm have never seen me in person (just skype or FaceTime calls), and most of all they never asked me “where are you based?”.
 I don’t get the question because I don’t have an answer: I’m in Italy, in England, in Cyprus, in Turkey, in South China… the real answer is: “Does it matter?”

-Connected tools like OnShape, the cloud based 3D Cad system where everyone can verify, comment and make modifications on the same file real time; management tools like Trello and Slack are speeding up the process.
-No email involved, no unproductive phone calls, no drafting, barely no communication with the suppliers a mind blowing time-to-market from brief to production of a few weeks.
+Connected tools like OnShape, the cloud-based 3D Cad system where everyone can verify, comment and make modifications on the same file in real-time; management tools like Trello and Slack are speeding up the process.
+No email involved, no unproductive phone calls, no drafting, barely any communication with the suppliers a mind-blowing time-to-market from brief to the production of a few weeks.

 And if you think such a quick process is polluting or scarcely creative check our latest products.
-Most of them have been trend setting in their field or they have a strong degree of innovation.
-Sometimes being quicker and run before the group has its advantages, especially in the electronic world.
+Most of them have been trend-setting in their field or they have a strong degree of innovation.
+Sometimes being quicker and running before the group has its advantages, especially in the electronic world.
 Sorry I need to go now…